MuhammedZohaib/My-Second-Brain/Probability and Statistics/Statistics.md

 ## Random Sample:
 A sample in which each of a member of a population has a chance to be a part of sample is known as a random sample.

+## Sampling with Replacement:
+In sampling with replacement, each time we select an element from the population, we put it back in the population before we select the next element.
+Thus, in sampling with replacement, the population contains the same number of items each time a selection is made.
+As a result, we may select the same item more than once in such a sample.

+## Sampling without Replacement:
+Sampling without replacement occurs when the selected element is not replaced in the population.
+In this case, each time we select an item, the size of the population is reduced by one element

 ### Simple Random Sample:
 If all samples of the same size selected from a population have the same chance of being selected, we call it simple random sampling.